Accreditation Stages 2 to 4

 - Advanced Manouvering (" Random Lumps & Bumps")

 Coaches will progress riders who demonstrate confident and competent riding of these drills.
-Pass the assessment in this session and gain your green slip to proceed to Stage 4.
+Pass the assessment to proceed to Stage 4.

 Accreditation STAGE 4